-- 4. Share the GHG emissions produced from touring and any steps taken to reduce environmental impacts.
-Sharing this information with staff, suppliers and Julie's Bicycle would enable the development of robust sector environmental performance benchmarks and disseminate emerging and best practice on improving environmental performance. - 5.
-Venues embed environmental sustainability into dayto-day operational practices and in future building investments.
-Venues should seek a standard accreditation for their environmental performance and communicate this to all incoming productions.
-Artists should request information about environmental performance using a green rider.
+4. Share the GHG emissions produced from touring and any steps taken to reduce environmental impacts.
+Sharing this information with staff, suppliers and Julie's Bicycle would enable the development of robust sector environmental performance benchmarks and disseminate emerging and best practice on improving environmental performance.

-- 6. Suppliers invest in, offer and signpost customers to the products and services with strong environmental credentials.
-This is relevant for a whole number of suppliers such as trucking and tour bus companies, lighting companies, merchandise companies, hotels and consumables. - 7.
+- 5. Theatre venues embed environmental sustainability into day-to-day operational practices and in future building investments.
+Venues should seek a standard accreditation for their environmental performance and communicate this to all incoming companies.
+Touring theatre companies should request information about venues' environmental performance, for example, by using a green rider.
+In the mid-term Julie's Bicycle is launching a database of venues with strong environmental credentials so touring theatre companies can consider this information when making venue selection. - 6.
+Suppliers invest in, offer and signpost touring theatre companies to the products and services with strong environmental credentials.
+This is relevant for a whole number of suppliers such as trucking, hotels and consumables.
+Touring theatre companies should request information about suppliers' environmental performance and policy. - 7.
 Membership organisations should increase member awareness of the importance of embedding environmental sustainability in operational practice, and communicate the concerns of members to relevant stakeholders.
 Membership organisations should work with Julie's Bicycle to collect, collate and report sector intelligence on touring that is relevant for monitoring environmental impacts. - 8.
 Environmental training is provided to develop expertise and skills for taking actions.
 Training should be incorporated as part of the curriculum in sector relevant degree courses and certification programmes and also professional development training offered by employers and membership organisations. - 9.
-Fast-track environmental innovation that is grounded in the business realities of the music industry.
-Identify the most appropriate vehicle and sources for investment to support innovation pilots.
-The purpose would be to identify low carbon future technologies, formats and business models specific to the music industry, and to take the best innovations to scale. - 10.
-Collect statistics on live performance industry.
+Fast-track environmental innovation that is grounded in the business realities of the performing arts sector.
+Identify the most appropriate sources and vehicles for investment to support innovation pilots.
+The purpose would be to identify low carbon future technologies, formats and business models specific to the performing arts sector, and to take the best innovations to scale. - In Collect statistics on performance arts sector.
 Important statistical information about the sector is fragmented, opaque, un-collated or simply not collected at all.
 This creates a significant barrier to taking environmental action forward.
-There are well placed organisations for collecting data for monitoring the industry's environmental performance.
-The sector would benefit from this information being shared regularly (e.g. annual intelligence reports) to inform strategic thinking and action to reduce its environmental impact.
+Certain organisations are well-placed to collect data for monitoring the sector's environmental performance.
+The sector would benefit from this information being shared regularly (e.g. through annual intelligence reports) to inform strategic thinking and enable actions that can reduce the sector's environmental impact.